 - F John Service, MD, PhD

 - Mayo Clinic College of Medicine

-Hypoglycemic disorders cause symptoms primarily in the postprandial or fasting states, and rarely in a chaotic fashion unrelated to food ingestion or deprivation.
+Hypoglycemic disorders cause symptoms primarily in the postprandial or fasting states and rarely in a chaotic fashion unrelated to food ingestion or deprivation.
 Some disorders that cause hypoglycemia predominantly in the postprandial state are the noninsulinoma pancreatogenous hypoglycemia syndrome (NIPHS), postgastric bypass hypoglycemia, and insulin autoimmune hypoglycemia (table 1).
 It is important to appreciate that sometimes patients are unable to differentiate fasting from postprandial occurrences of hypoglycemia, and some disorders can produce both fasting and postprandial hypoglycemia.

 The diagnosis, evaluation, and management of patients with hypoglycemic symptoms that predominantly occur in the postprandial state will be reviewed here.
 Other causes of hypoglycemia and the diagnostic approach to hypoglycemia are discussed separately.
 (See "Hypoglycemia in adults: Clinical manifestations, definition, and causes" and "Hypoglycemia in adults without diabetes mellitus: Diagnostic approach".)

 Postprandial (reactive) hypoglycemia — Postprandial or reactive hypoglycemia is a descriptor of the timing of hypoglycemia (within four hours after meals) and is not a diagnosis per se.
 Its presence requires an evaluation to determine the cause of hypoglycemia.